NikolayP12/quiz/README.md

 ## Purpose

-In order to know the id of the questionnaires this extension has been developed to provide the teachers information about wich is this ID.
+In order to know the ID of the questionnaires, this extension has been developed to provide the teachers information about wich is this ID.
 The ID can be found in the configuration section of the created quiz, under the field that contains the quiz name, the field can be found as "Quiz id".
-It is necesary for the "SQLab" plugin.
+This extension is necesary for the "SQLab" plugin.

 ## Configuration and Usage